 GFO Grant Guidelines

-If your organization has consistently been applying for and receiving GFO grant awards, with no recent lapses in application submissions, you will be asked to submit one of the following two applications each year.
+If your organization has consistently been applying for and receiving GFO grant awards, with no recent lapses in application submissions, you are asked to submit one of the following two applications:

 1. FY20 Full Application - due November 1

 2. FY20 Request for Funding (RFF) - due December 15